srsampson/SingleCarrier/README.md

 #2	OH2BNS-9	38400	255	7	TNOS/Linux  (38400 bps)
 qpsk K5OKC-1  38400 255 7 QPSK/Linux  (38400 bps)
 ```
 Due to the way Linux Kernel AX.25 works (or broken), we need an additional step.
-This is to shut off the CRC checksum on the PTY:
+This is to shut off the CRC checksum on the PTY.
+I found the solution in direwolf: https://github.com/wb2osz/direwolf/blob/master/src/kiss_frame.c#L551
 ```
 sudo kissparms -c 1 -p qpsk
 ```